aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert SVG to POT on Android via Java" h2="Transform SVG to POT within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Integrating SVG to POT conversion feature inside Android applications can be beneficial for many reasons.
+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+POT (PowerPoint Template) is a template file format used by Microsoft PowerPoint.
+It is used to store a set of design elements that can be used to create a PowerPoint presentation.
+Converting SVG to POT can help to create a PowerPoint presentation with a consistent look and feel.

+<h2>How Aspose.Total helps for svg to pot conversion</h2>
+Aspose.Total for Android via Java is a suite of APIs that can be used to convert SVG to POT.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.
+The first API can be used to export SVG to PPTX and the second API can be used to convert PPTX to POT.
+Both APIs come under the same package, Aspose.Total for Android via Java.

-You can integrate SVG to POT conversion feature inside your Android applications by using two simple steps.
-In the first step you can export SVG to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to POT.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In order to integrate SVG to POT conversion feature inside Android applications, you can follow two simple steps.
+First, you can export SVG to PPTX by using Aspose.PDF for Android via Java.
+After that, you can convert PPTX to POT by using Aspose.Slides for Android via Java.
+Both APIs are available under the same package, Aspose.Total for Android via Java.
+This package provides a comprehensive set of APIs that can be used to convert SVG to POT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}